sunisdown/faster_cpython/pep_specialize.rst

 checks "guards".

-This PEP proposes to add a ``specialize()`` method to functions to add a specialized bytecode with guards.
-When the function is called, the specialized bytecode if used if nothing changed, otherwise use the original bytecode.
+This PEP proposes to add a ``specialize()`` method to functions to add a specialized functions with guards.
+When the function is called, the specialized function is used if nothing changed, otherwise use the original bytecode.

 See also the PEP <dict_version> which proposes the add a version to